Travel

 On drinks, I had what was the equivalent of an Old Fashioned which was ok but was a little too sweet for my personal taste.
 The wine list was much more promising.
 The somm came from Locanda Verde and it sounds like they are investing big into the cellar.

 I was disappointed as the shellfish was sold out as well as the stuffed zucchini flowers.
 I would go back though to see if there are other items that I would fall for.
-But on this first visit, it was essentially same as Rezdora for me.
-Massara NYC was decent night out over good pasta without too much to write home about.
+But on this first visit, it was essentially the same as Rezdôra for me.
+Massara NYC was a decent night out over good pasta without too much to write home about.

 Service

-There were parts of the service that were brilliant, and other aspects that need to get worked out.
+There were parts of the service that were brilliant but other aspects might need to be worked out.
 Let’s start with the good.
 Everyone we encountered was sincere and approachable.
-First impressions are everything, and the maitre’d was friendly, even to those without reservations like us.
-He did his very best and within 40 minutes or so, we found ourselves seated the bar.
+First impressions are everything, and the maître’d was friendly, even to those without reservations like us.
+He did his very best and within 40 minutes or so, we found ourselves seated at the bar.
 We also met the somm who is the kind of person you want to build a relationship with if you’re into wine.
 I could see bringing my Burgundy and Bordeaux wine friends to Massara for a blowout private dinner.
 I have a feeling the somm can hold his own with the top wine collectors in NYC.

 Some Constructive Feedback